 Threshold value of a specific gas concentration at which a display, alarm or other output signal is triggered by the device.
 The alarms and the measures initiated when an alarm is triggered must be set individually for each application as part of its risk assessment.

 All GfG devices with catalytic sensors for combustible gases and vapors (CC) have an integrated protective function.
 If the measuring range is exceeded by 12 percent (112 % LEL), the sensor is disabled for safety reasons.
-On the one hand, there is a risk of explosion.
 One reason for that is the risk of explosion.
-The other reason is that the measuring signal would decrease again with increasing gas concentration, because there would be no oxygen available at the sensor which is required for catalytic combustion.
+The other is that the measuring signal would decrease again with increasing gas concentration, as there would be no oxygen available at the sensor, which is required for catalytic combustion.

 The ambiguity would occur at the point where, while the gas signal was falling, one could no longer differentiate between a decrease in the actual gas concentration or an increase in the gas concentration in the absence of oxygen.

 Disabling the CC sensor also prevents excessive wear at such high concentrations of combustible gases.
 Only when it has been ensured that no more combustible gas is present at the device may this condition be eliminated with an acknowledgement by the user.
 During this time, the device will clearly indicate the measurement range being exceeded.

 Comparison of the values displayed on a gas detector / sensor with a known test gas concentration without adjusting.
 Depending on the degree of deviation detected

 - the device can continue to operate within the permissible deviation from the set value

 A gas that causes the sensor to react even if the sample gas is not present or falsifies the measurement result when sample gas is present.